Skip to main content

 Can we change our flight tickets and extend on the front or back end of the trip?

-If you plan to add travel to another country to your trip, you will be fully financially responsible for any flights that are not to/from Israel in addition to any extension costs, as noted above.
+If you plan to travel to another country before or after your HMI trip, you are responsible for the full cost of those flights, in addition to any upgrade or extension fees.

 Please email trips@honeymoonisrael.org if you have any questions about our policy or your individual reservations.